Welcome To FloodChat (v1)

 • local pictures and stories (where we have them…more to be added)

-• we send you to local hardware store vs Amazon
+• we send you to local hardware stores vs Amazon

 The User Experience